huijing/slides/moz-roadshow-2017/README.md

 Here's the long list of resources related to the things I covered in today's talk and I'll share these slides for anybody who is interested.

 CSS has been around for about 20 years now, and the last I checked, there were 501 distinct properties.
 And you don't have to know every single one of them, I'm just pointing out that we can achieve a lot more with CSS than ever before.

-CSS is an integral part of web layout, and it‘s really about combining different properties to create designs that are truly web.
+I want to leave you all with one final Bruce Lee quote.
+That true observation begins when one is devoid of set patterns and freedom of expression occurs when one is beyond systems.
+And I hope that this will inspire you to create designs that truly embrace the nature of the web.

 Thank you.